rousarp/lab_obsah/_help/adding-a-link-to-a-post.md

 help_tags:
   - Vytvoření
 help_category:
-  - Sites on the OpenLab
+  - Používání webu (pro členy webu)
-  - Using a Site (for Site members)
+  - Webové stránky na OpenLab
 ---
 1. You can add a link to a post or page by highlighting the words that you would like to link inside the text box and selecting link icon in the toolbar.